©2011, O'Reilly Media, Inc.

 Nolan M. Goldberg is a Senior Counsel, IP & Technology in Proskauer’s Litigation & Dispute Resolution Department and a member of the Patent Law Group, resident in the New York office.
 As an intellectual property litigator, his practice focuses on patent and trade secret litigation and counseling.
 As a founding member of the Litigation Department’s Electronic Discovery Task Force, Mr. Goldberg is often called upon to develop e-discovery strategies to be used in all types of litigations, with a particular focus on managing the overall burden and cost of the electronic discovery process and obtaining often overlooked electronic evidence, including computer forensics.
 Nolan frequently publishes and presents on the impacts of emerging technologies on the law, and has often been called upon to comment...
 Read More.

 MICHAEL HUGOS is an author, speaker and principal at Center for Systems Innovation [c4si].
 He specializes in elegant solutions to complex problems in supply chains, business intelligence, and new business ventures.
 Previously he spent six years as chief information officer (CIO) of a national distribution organization where he developed a suite of supply chain and business intelligence systems that transformed the company’s operations and revenue model.
 He won the CIO 100 Award, InformationWeek 500 award and the Premier 100 Award for this work.
 He earned his MBA from Northwestern University’s Kellogg School of Management.
 His newest book explores the intersection between massively multi-player online games (MMOs) and real life business operations.
-It’s titled Serious Games: The Future of Work; it will be...
+It’s titled Serious Games: The Future of Work; it...
 Read More.

 James Kobielus is a leading expert on Big Data, as well as on such enabling technologies as enterprise data warehousing, advanced analytics, Hadoop, cloud services, database management systems business process management, business intelligence, and complex-event processing.